 Last year, JetBlue began a maintenance apprentice program aimed at training new MROs in the necessary maintenance, overhaul and replacement of aircraft parts.
 The budget airline company has also begun working with a local New York high school to develop a curriculum surrounding a career in aircraft maintenance.
 While these programs are in the pilot stages, their success could mean replicable options for other airlines to consider.
 The future of air transportation could depend on programs like this.

 The Internet of Things Is Now a Crucial Aircraft Part

 In January, IBM proposed the use of Blockchain in conjunction with the IoT to create a digital footprint available to all involved in aircraft maintenance, manufacturing and performance.
 As Aviation Today magazine explains, this new technology would “…create a digital ledger shared by airlines, MRO teams and OEMs to record flight events, operations conditions and scheduled maintenance checks.”
-While the aviation industry has been keen on collecting vast amounts of aircraft data, this technology would put the data instantaneously in the hands of all involved, allowing for a multitude of preemptive maintenance and aircraft improvements.
+While the aviation industry has been keen on collecting vast amounts of aircraft data, this technology would put the data instantaneously in the hands of all involved, allowing for a multitude of preemptive maintenance and aerospace innovations.

 Though the aviation industry continues to advance, recent events among commercial airlines have demonstrated the importance of ensuring that customer service remains the top priority.
 As one of the largest distributors of aircraft parts and suppliers, Kapco Global has made sure that customer-centered service is never second.
 For us, top-level customer service isn’t just a marketing tactic.
 Instead, all our adopted technology and equipment, like the advanced Kapco kart, are designed to make life simpler for those who rely on us to meet stringent maintenance, repair and overhaul deadlines.
 Whether it be a plane, helicopter or jet, we’re proud to help get them off the ground and into the sky.